AntonVanAssche/date-time-inserter.nvim/README.md

-# Date Time Inserter
+# DateTimeInserter

-Date Time Inserter is a simple/basic Neovim plugin that allows you to easily insert the current date and time into your Neovim buffer.
+DateTimeInserter is a simple/basic Neovim plugin that allows you to easily insert the current date and time into your Neovim buffer.

 ![preview](./assets/preview.gif)